quarkslab/pyrrha/docs/mappers/fs.md

   <figcaption> An example of the symlinks which point on <code>busybox</code>.</figcaption>
 </figure>

-Do not hesitate to take a look at [Sourcetrail documentation](https://github.com/CoatiSoftware/Sourcetrail/blob/master/DOCUMENTATION.md#graph-view-1) to explore all the possibilities offered by Sourcetrail.
-[Custom Trails](https://github.com/CoatiSoftware/Sourcetrail/blob/master/DOCUMENTATION.md#custom-trail-dialog) could be really useful in a lot of cases.
+Do not hesitate to take a look at [NumbatUI documentation](https://github.com/quarkslab/NumbatUI/blob/main/DOCUMENTATION.md#graph-view-1) to explore all the possibilities offered by Sourcetrail.
+[Custom Trails](https://github.com/quarkslab/NumbatUI/blob/main/DOCUMENTATION.md#custom-trail-dialog) could be really useful in a lot of cases.

 !!! example "Demo"
-    An live demo of how we can use Sourcetrail to visualize this mapper results is available [here](https://www.youtube.com/watch?v=-dMl-SvQl4k&t=12m33s).
+    An live demo of how we can use NumbatUI to visualize this mapper results is available [here](https://www.youtube.com/watch?v=-dMl-SvQl4k&t=12m33s).

 ##  Quick Start—Usage Example
 Let's take the example of an OpenWRT firmware which is a common Linux distribution for embedded targets like routers.